Dimitreee/karmaAuth_theme6/README.md

+# Karma Auth App (Web-client😎)
-# Autocomplete the user profile form from the document's photo
+> Autocomplete the user profile form from the document's photo

 ##### Assumption:
 Continuing the theme of the development of Karma as a platform: